Particular/docs.particular.net/nservicebus/throughput-tool/index.md

 ---
 title: Measuring system throughput
-summary: Use the Particular throughput tool to measure the throughput of your NServiceBus system.
+summary: Use the Particular throughput tool to measure the throughput of an NServiceBus system.
-reviewed: 2022-09-19
+reviewed: 2022-11-09
 ---

-The Particular throughput tool can be installed locally and run against a production system to discover the throughput of each endpoint in a system over a period of time, which can then be extrapolated to daily throughput numbers.
+The Particular throughput tool can be installed locally and run against a production system to discover the throughput of each endpoint in a system over a period of time.

-The tool currently supports collecting data from [ServiceControl performance metrics](/monitoring/metrics/install-plugin.md) normally [displayed in ServicePulse](/monitoring/metrics/in-servicepulse.md), or by directly interrogating the message transport when using the [Azure Service Bus](/transports/azure-service-bus/), [RabbitMQ](/transports/rabbitmq/), or [SQL Sever](/transports/sql/) transports.

-The ServiceControl collection method is preferred as ServiceControl already understands what queues comprise an NServiceBus message endpoint.

 ## Installation